Here Are All The Southern California Parents And School Officials Involved In The College Cheating Scandal

 Devin Sloane of Los Angeles is charged with conspiracy to commit mail fraud and honest services mail fraud after allegedly bribing an athletics director to get his son into USC as a water polo recruit.
 He reportedly purchased water polo gear on Amazon and used it to stage a photo of his son playing the sport, then wired $200,000 to a non-profit involved in the scheme shortly after his son was accepted to USC in March 2018.
 Sloane is the founder and CEO of a Los Angeles-based water infrastructure company called Aquatecture.

-Michelle Janavs of Newport Coast is charged with conspiracy to commit mail fraud and honest services mail fraud.
+Michelle Janavs of Newport Coast was charged on April 9 with conspiring to commit fraud and money laundering.
 Janavs reportedly paid for her daughter's college entrance exams to be corrected after being completed, and conspired to use bribery to help get her daughter accepted to USC as a beach volleyball recruit.
 Janavs is a former executive at a large food manufacturer, formerly owned by members of her family.
 Since facing charges, Janavs has resigned from her position on the board of Newport Coast's Sage Hill School.

-Homayoun Zadeh of Calabasas is charged with conspiring to bribe officials at USC to designate his daughter as a lacrosse recruit, despite the fact that she didn't play lacrosse competitively.
+Homayoun Zadeh of Calabasas was charged on April 9 with conspiring to commit fraud and money laundering.
+Zadeh is accused of conspiring to bribe officials at USC to designate his daughter as a lacrosse recruit, despite the fact that she didn't play lacrosse competitively.
 According to the criminal complaint, Zadeh paid $100,000 in increments to one of the firms involved in the bribery scheme.
 At one point, Zadeh allegedly told his contact at the firm that his daughter, who did not know about the bribery plans, was concerned that "she did not get in [to USC] on her own merits.
 I have not shared anything about our arrangement but she somehow senses it.
 She's concerned that others may view her differently."
 Zadeh is an associate professor of dentistry.

 That tip involved pointing them to the head women's coach at Yale, Ruby Meredith, who was allegedly trying to extract a bribe from Tobin in exchange for getting Tobin's daughter into Yale.
 Tobin eventually agreed to wear a wire during a meeting with Meredith.